SylvieNdifor/MyPomodoro/README.md

 # MyPomodoro

 # DESCRIPTION
  This is a simple Pomodoro timer application implemented using the Tkinter library in Python.
 The Pomodoro Technique is a time management method that helps individuals improve productivity and focus.
-This application breaks work into intervals, traditionally 25 minutes of work/focus, separated by three five minutes short breaks and one long 15 minute break after four 25 minutes of work/focus has elapsed.
+This application divides work into intervals, typically consisting of 25 minutes of focused work, followed by three 5-minute short breaks, and a longer 15-minute break after completing four 25-minute work sessions.

 # KEY FEATURES